kentbogestam/dastjar_home_page/wp-content/plugins/megamenu/readme.txt

 ###Accessibility

 * Keyboard Navigation built in
-* `TAB` activates keyboard naviation and navigates through the menu
+* `TAB` activates keyboard navigation and navigates through the menu
 * `ENTER` on a parent item opens a sub menu (pressing `ENTER` a second time will respect the "Second Click Behaviour" setting)
 * `ENTER` on a standard item will follow the link
 * `SPACE` toggles the sub menu visibility